kubermatic/docs/content/kubermatic/v2.18/startio/concepts/pipeline_definition/_index.en.md

 +++
-title = "GitHub Workflow description"
+title = "GitHub Workflow description" description = "Get a proper understanding of the automated Github or Gitlab pipeline that automatically sets up your Kubermatic Kubernetes Platform within minutes."
 +++

 Automated pipeline was created in GitHub or GitLab to automate all installation steps to have KKP up and running and